christyr1q/christyr1q.github.io/src/posts/whirlyglobe-3-4.md

 Some things are easier on iOS and it continues to be the platform where we do things first, largely because that's what we're paid to do.
 Metal is a big part of that.

-There are some Metal related changes that speed things up, particularly on older devices, user memory more efficiently and let us do even more on the GPU.
+There are some Metal related changes that speed things up, particularly on older devices, use memory more efficiently and let us do even more on the GPU.
 The new version of wide vectors, for instance, is hidden now under "performance vectors" but we expect it to replace the general version soon.

 Particles are back in a new form, but alas there's no good test case for them.
-But they are implemented in a much more Metal-friendly way.
+They are implemented in a much more Metal-friendly way.

 ## Mac Support / Catalyst